TarunSuresh07/Hand-Tracking/README.md

 ![jhdh4](https://user-images.githubusercontent.com/67192301/116820243-939bc900-ab91-11eb-9f40-6694d3cfd157.png)

-For code explaination or more infomation, Please check the YouTube vdieo given above at NOTE
+For code explaination or more infomation, Please check the YouTube video given above at NOTE

 Thanks a lot for downloading the project and Happy Coding and Development
 - Spider Developer